forevernote/notify/README.md

 The first project assignment for Code Fellows Seattle Full-Stack JavaScript 401, February 2016.
 Notify was inspired by the Evernote application but has a more minimalist design, targeted to different user needs.

-Notify is a two-resource REST Node.js app using the Express framework in combination with a Modulus Mongolabs database.
+Notify is a two-resource REST Node.js app using the Express framework connected to a Modulus database using Mongoose.
 Bootstrap and Angular are used on the frontend.

 ## Contents
 +   [API](https://github.com/forevernote/notify#api)